rkapl123/ScriptAddin/docs/README.md

   <configSections>
     <section name="UserSettings" type="System.Configuration.NameValueSectionHandler"/>
   </configSections>
-  <UserSettings configSource="ScriptAddinUser.config"/> : This is a redirection to a user specific config file containing the same information below.
-These settings always override the appSettings
+  <UserSettings configSource="ScriptAddinUser.config"/> : This is a redirection to a user specific config file containing the <appSettings> ... </appSettings> information below (in the same path as ScriptAddin.xll.config).
+These settings always override the central appSettings
-  <appSettings file="your.Central.Configfile.Path"> : This is a redirection to a central config file containing the same information below
+  <appSettings file="\\Path\to\ScriptAddinCentral.config"> : This is a redirection to a central config file containing the <appSettings> ... </appSettings> information below (any path).
+The central config file overrides the settings below.
-    <add key="LocalHelp" value="C:\YourPathToLocalHelp\LocalHelp.htm" /> : If you download this page to your local site, put it there.
     <add key="ExePathR" value="C:\Program Files\R\R-4.0.4\bin\x64\Rscript.exe" /> : The Executable Path used for R
     <add key="FSuffixR" value=".R" /> : The File suffix used when writing temporary Files used in scriptrng/scriptcell for R
     <add key="StdErrXR" value="False" /> : Shall any output to standard err by R be regarded as an error that blocks further processing (default: True)